CaylinDewey/p3bank2/README.md

 #### Exit Prompt
 - The exit prompt is provided at regular intervals to ensure that the user is given the opportunity to correct input or exit.
-- If you select that you do not want to exit, you will be taken to the account name prompt.
+- If you select that you do not want to exit, you will be taken back to the accountname prompt.

 ![Exit Prompt](assets/readme/account_name_second_try.png)